Itachi1998/ssh-to-git-key-automation/README.md

 # prerequisites

 This script is assuming you already have generated your GitHub SSH keys and set them up.
-If you have not please follow the instructions from the official GitHub docs: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+If you have not please follow the instructions from the official GitHub docs: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent .

-Insure that you have the package less installed on your Linux machine.
+Insure that you have the package less installed on your Linux machine, and that your private SSH key has the correct permissions

 # ssh-to-git-key-automation